Mars-Rav/Clothes-Shop-Management-System/README.md

                3.1.7.
 View the items according to their category, name, or ID.
                3.1.8.
 See total earnings per day.
                3.1.9.
 Search bills by ID, and date.
+     5. The system must provide information .
+               5.1.
+The added product must have(name, size, color, brand, model, date it was added, quantity etc…).
+               5.2.
+It must provide an exact number of how many pieces have been sold and how many are left.

+     6. The program has to provide a search facility.
+               6.1.
+So the user can search for a certain piece of clothes.
+               6.2.
+So the admin can search for a certain staff member.

+     7. The user should be able to exit the program at any time, and when they do, the program should automatically log them out.